 Download the entire news release (graphs and tables included PDF)

-9 Dec.
-2020 - The OECD area unemployment rate continued to decline in October 2020, to 7.1%, from 7.3% in September, but remained about 2.0 percentage points above the level observed in February, before the COVID-19 pandemic hit the labour market.
+12/10/2020 - The OECD unemployment rate fell by 0.6 percentage point in August, to 7.4%, but remained 2.2 percentage points above the level observed in February, before the COVID-19 pandemic hit the labour market.
 48.4 million persons were unemployed in the OECD area, 13.5 million more than in February.

 1. For Canada and the United States, the statistical treatment of persons on temporary layoff is different from other countries.
 See the note on the divergence in employment and unemployment statistics during the Covid-19 crisis on next page.

 2. OECD estimates